Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 #### 2. Create a New Concrete Implementation to Manage Tasks Persistence

 As you recall from the previous module, we were storing the tasks in memory.
-Now we need to store them in Redis and later on Azure Cosmos DB.
-The key thing to keep in mind here is that switching from redis to Azure Cosmos DB won't require changing the code below which is a huge advantage of using Dapr.
+Now we need to store them in Redis and, later on, Azure Cosmos DB.
+The key thing to keep in mind here is that switching from Redis to Azure Cosmos DB won't require changing the code below which is a huge advantage of using Dapr.

 Add below file under the folder named **Services**.
 This file will implement the interface `ITasksManager`.